top of page

 Saturday, September 28

 Quick Draw Exhibition Opens!
 The Floyd Center for the Arts, Breezeway Gallery A special exhibit featuring the paintings created during the Quick Draw Event, combining both competition and non-competition artists.
 All work available for purchase.
+End date of show TBD.

 Open Event: Joli Ayn Wood Painting Demonstration – Bring a chair and join us on the grounds of the Center for a special morning of painting out of doors with Virginia native & Festival Chair Joli Ayn Wood.
 Joli will talk about and demonstrate her plein air painting skills.
 Specific location and details TBA closer to the event. $5 donation to attend, patrons attend free of charge.